-The State of Texas requires the certification of Medical Radiologic Technologists (MRT) through the Texas Medical Board (TMB).
+The State of Texas requires the licensing of Medical Radiologic Technologists (MRT) through the Texas Medical Board (TMB).

-The Radiography Program conforms to state requirements by being accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) for the General (or Specialty in Radiography) Certificate (allowing for performance of all radiological procedures).
+The Radiography Program conforms to state requirements by being accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) for the MRT - General Certificate (allowing for performance of all radiological procedures).
 JRCERT contact information: JRCERT, 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182.
 Phone: 312.704.5300, fax: 312.704.5304, and Internet: www.jrcert.org. or mail@jrcert.org.

-The graduate must apply for the American Registry of Radiologic Technologists (ARRT) certification examination, write the examination, and pass the examination.
+The graduate must apply for the American Registry of Radiologic Technologists (ARRT) certification examination and take and pass the examination.